 If you want to imbibe Monkey 47 in cocktails, check out the drink recipes we prepared for you in this article.

 To highlight the complexity of the gin, the two best ways to serve Monkey 47 are either neat or in a Gin and Tonic.

 Drinking it neat and at room temperature is by far the best way to catch as many botanical ingredients as possible.
-That is what makes this gin so special.
+That is what makes this gin so unique.
 You get something new with every sip.
-If you're not the investigating type, simply sit back and enjoy how all these flavors blend together.
+If you're not the investigating type, sit back and enjoy how all these flavors blend.

 Monkey 47 Gin and Tonic

 Combined with the ideal tonic water, you can highlight the botanical diversity of the gin perfectly.
 So, which tonic water goes best with Monkey 47?
 My favorite is Fever-Tree Mediterranean. -It's a great match for Monkey Gin and highlights its herbal and floral flavor.

 The best way to garnish this Monkey 47 Gin and Tonic are ingredients that complement both, the gin and the tonic water.
 For instance, with the Mediterranean tonic, I like to garnish the drink with fresh mint and lemon peel. -You can also consider adding some fresh blackberries.

 - Mint, lemon peel, and blackberries for garnish

 - Add the gin to a Gin and Tonic balloon glass filled with ice.